alaql89/SWEEP/README.md

 Running the following command will start the SWEEP attack:
 $ ./src/sweep [margin]

 Margin is an optional argument that controls the allowed margin between features.
-The value should be between 0 and 1, but going beyond 0.1 will reduce the attack accuracy (please refer to the paper for more information.
-The following two examples show how to start the SWEEP attack, EXAMPLE 1 uses the default margin value (0.00), while EXAMPLE 2 uses a specific value.
+The value should be between 0 and 1, but going beyond 0.1 will reduce the attack accuracy (please refer to the paper for more information).
+The following two examples show how to start the SWEEP attack, EXAMPLE 1 uses the default margin value (0.00), while EXAMPLE 2 uses a specific value (2%).

 EXAMPLE 1: $ ./src/sweep